cozy/cozy-flagship-app/README.md

 ## Sentry configuration (REQUIRED, DO NOT SKIP)

-This application will not run without a working Sentry configuration, even in development mode.
+This application will not run without a Sentry configuration, even in development mode.

 ### Getting the configuration

-In order to configure it, first you have to decrypt the `cozy-react-native/sentry.properties` file in the `password-store-team` repository.
+If you are a Cozy developer, please get the actual Sentry configuration.
+For this, you need to decrypt the `cozy-react-native/sentry.properties` file in the `password-store-team` repository.

+If you are not a Cozy developer and you do not care about Sentry, you can just take the following example: https://github.com/getsentry/examples/blob/master/react-native/sentry.properties

-Once this is done, you should now have a decrypted file resembling `android/sentry.properties.example`.
+Either way, you should now have a file similar to `android/sentry.properties.example`.

 ### Installing the configuration

-Extract the content of `cozy-react-native/sentry.properties` from the password-store-team repository into `android/sentry.properties` and `ios/sentry.properties` file.
+Put the Sentry configuration into the following files:

+- `android/sentry.properties`
+- `ios/sentry.properties`

 ## Run the React Native App